Jpp-acc/GoofyHook-1.0/README.md

 · GoofyHook is a Webhook raider / nuker send msg you can put the Webhook, the msg, how many times it send, you can change the name of the BOT and the avatar

-# How to install ♥📄
+# How to install 📄
-··· Download as a zip
+1 - Download as a zip

-··· Extract the folder
+2 - Extract the folder

-··· Open the .exe "GoofyHook
+3 - Open the .exe "GoofyHook

-··· Done!
+4 - Done!

+# Support me! ♥

 If you like the project, consider dropping a star ⭐